XSEDE14 is hosted by

 · Other Student Participation Opportunities: There will be a one-day intensive collaborative modeling and analysis challenge, a session on careers in modeling and large data analytics, a mentorship program, a job fair, and opportunities for students to volunteer to assist with Conference activities.
 Further details about these and other student program activities can be found at https://www.xsede.org/web/xsede14/students and on the XSEDE Student Programs Facebook page (https://www.facebook.com/xsedestudentprogram).

 · Student Travel Grants: A limited number of student travel grants will be awarded for XSEDE14 pending funding from the National Science Foundation.
 Priority will be given to lead authors of accepted papers and posters that qualify as student papers/posters as detailed in the following submission instructions.
-Application for travel grants will be accepted at time of paper/poster submission.
+The application form for a student travel grant is available here: https://www.surveymonkey.com/s/5J7JMY3.
 Recipients will be notified after poster notifications as indicated below.

 All submissions should be made via the XSEDE14 EasyChair site at http://www.easychair.org/conferences/?conf=xsede14